martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 client authentication.
 In HTTP/2 a server does this by sending at least one `CERTIFICATE_REQUEST` frame (see {{http-cert-request}}) on stream zero.

-The server MUST first send a `CERTIFICATE_REQUIRED` frame (see {{http-cert-required}}) on the stream which triggered the request for client credentials.
+The server SHOULD first send a `CERTIFICATE_REQUIRED` frame (see
+{{http-cert-required}}) on the stream which triggered the request for client credentials.
 The Request-ID field of the `CERTIFICATE_REQUEST` frame is populated by the server with the same value in the `CERTIFICATE_REQUIRED` frame.
 Subsequent `CERTIFICATE_REQUIRED` frames with the same request identifier MAY be sent on other streams where the server is expecting client authentication with the same parameters.
 This allows a client to correlate the `CERTIFICATE_REQUEST` with one or more outstanding HTTP requests.

 A server MAY send multiple concurrent `CERTIFICATE_REQUEST` frames.
-If a server requires that a client provide multiple certificates before authorizing a single request, it MUST send `CERTIFICATE_REQUIRED` frames with different request identifiers before sending subsequent `CERTIFICATE_REQUEST` frames.
+If a server requires that a client provide multiple certificates before authorizing a single request, it MUST send a `CERTIFICATE_REQUIRED` frame with a different request identifier and a corresponding `CERTIFICATE_REQUEST` frame for each required certificate.

 Clients provide certificate authentication by sending a `CERTIFICATE` frame (see
 {{http-certificate}}) on stream zero.
 If the `CERTIFICATE` frame is marked as